 - Managed funds – Your money is pooled with other investors and a fund manager buys shares on your behalf

 - Exchange traded funds (ETFs) – Invest in a group of shares that make up an index, such as the ASX200

 These are just some of the avenues through which you can invest in shares, and deciding on the best method will depend on your financial goals and circumstances.

 If you invest in property directly, whether it’s a piece of land or a building (residential or commercial) and rent it out as opposed to being an owner-occupier, you’ll generally receive a rental income, while potentially building equity in the property at the same time.

 Investments within these particular asset classes (cash, fixed interest, shares and property) can either be held individually, or via a number of common investment structures.

 Some of the more common investments structures or vehicles include managed funds (where your money is pooled with that of other investors), superannuation (including self-managed super funds), as well as alternative investment vehicles like exchange traded funds.

 When building an investment portfolio, you may want to spread your investments across a number of different asset classes.
 This is known as diversification and follows the principle of ‘not keeping all your eggs in one basket’.
-This can help to reduce your overall investment risk, as if your portfolio is well diversified, it means you’re less exposed to a single economic event.
-So if one sector or asset performs badly, you won’t lose all your money.
+This can help to reduce your overall investment risk, so if your portfolio is well diversified, it means you’re less exposed to a single economic event.
+That being said, if one sector or asset performs badly, you won’t lose all your money.

 The majority of us are already investors through our super and bank accounts.